Greta zoning & planning overlays

 Does Greta have a train station?

 Yes - Greta has 1 train station: Greta Station.
-The suburb is served by 65 bus stops.
+It is also served by 65 bus stops.

 Do I need a planning report for a Greta property?